-Techniques were originally introduced from other centers where lacquer ware was being made at the beginning of 17th century but in 1638, a specialist area for the selling of japanned goods was established under the name of a ""bowl store"" in what is now Furumachi, and received official protection.
-By 1819, the craft was well enough established for a list of ""master lacquerers"" to be recorded.
+Lacquerware techniques were first introduced to Niigata from other production centers at the beginning of 17th century.
+In 1638, a district for selling Japanese goods was established under the name of “Bowl Shop” in what is now Furumachi and was granted official protection.
+By 1819, the craft was well enough established that a list of “master lacquerers” was maintained.

-Being one of the ports used by trading ships plying the Japan Sea coast, Niigata has always been a focus for goods and culture and as such, this greatly contributed to the development of the craft as a variety of different techniques were introduced from various other regions.
+As a trading port on the coast of the Sea of Japan, Niigata has always been a center for commerce and culture.
+This greatly contributed to the development of the lacquerware craft because a variety of techniques were introduced from other regions.

-In fact, Niigata Shikki is characterized by a number of different styles, including one which simulates the appearance of bamboo.
-This is done by first creating the kind of distinctive nodes of this tree grass at an early stage of the production and then by using colored lacquer to create the patterning of bamboo in a technique, which cannot be seen in any other center where lacquer ware is being produced.
+Indeed, Niigata lacquerware is characterized by its numerous different styles, including one that mimics the appearance of bamboo.
+This is accomplished by first creating the distinctive bamboo nodes and then using colored lacquer to create the bamboo pattern, a technique not seen elsewhere.

-While Niigata shikki contains a variety of techniques including Flower lacquering, stone-patterned lacquering, and beach grass lacquering, its technique of bamboo lacquering is the most well known.
-Using rust to create the bamboo joints on the base material, and then creating the pattern of the bamboo stalk with the lacquer, bamboo lacquering is a technique that can be found nowhere else in Japan.
+While Niigata lacquerware is produced using a variety of techniques, including flower lacquering, stone-patterned lacquering and beach grass lacquering, the bamboo lacquering technique is perhaps the most well known.
+Using rust to create the bamboo nodes on the base material, and then creating the pattern of the bamboo stalk with lacquer, this technique is found nowhere else in Japan.

 How to make

-The first step to creating beautiful lacquerware is to dry the base wood to a durable finish, and then carve out the shape.
-After the wood is carved, to ensure a durable product, a base lacquer, then middle lacquer and finally top lacquer is applied by different craftsmen, producing a final product with countless individual layers.
+The first step is to dry the base wood to a durable finish and then carve out the shape.
+Then, different artisans apply the base, middle and top lacquers to produce a durable product with countless individual layers.